babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 INSTALLATION_PATH=<the path you specified as prefix>
 mkdir "$INSTALLATION_PATH"

-make            # Compiles the Babefish PostgreSQL engine cd contrib
+make            # Compiles the Babefish for PostgreSQL engine cd contrib

 make            # Compiles the PostgreSQL default extensions